eshanized/ERPCT/README.md

 erpct --target targets.txt --protocol http-form --port 8080 --form-data "username=^USER^&password=^PASS^" --success-match "Welcome" --username-list users.txt --wordlist passlist.txt --threads 10 --delay 2
 ```

+## Using the GUI

+1. **Target Configuration (Target Tab)**
+   - Input target host or load a target list from a file
+   - Configure username(s) and password(s) or wordlists

+2. **Attack Configuration (Attack Tab)**
+   - Select the protocol to use
+   - Configure attack-specific parameters
+   - Set performance options like threads and delay

+3. **Wordlist Management (Wordlists Tab)**
+   - Import, view, and manage wordlists
+   - Generate custom wordlists (feature in development)

+4. **Execution and Monitoring (Execution Tab)**
+   - Start the attack and monitor progress
+   - View real-time statistics and estimated completion time

+5. **Results (Results Tab)**
+   - View and analyze successful credentials
+   - Export results in various formats

 ## 📖 Documentation

-### Getting Started

-1. **Target Configuration**
-   - Single Target: Enter the IP address or hostname and port
-   - Multiple Targets: Import a list of targets from a file

-2. **Protocol Selection**
-   - Choose the protocol to attack from the dropdown menu
-   - Configure protocol-specific parameters

-3. **Credentials**
-   - Specify usernames (single or list)
-   - Choose a wordlist for passwords or generate one

-4. **Attack Options**
-   - Set thread count and connection timeout
-   - Configure proxy settings if needed
-   - Adjust evasion parameters

-5. **Execution**
-   - Start the attack and monitor progress
-   - View and save results

-### Advanced Usage

-#### Wordlist Management

-ERPCT includes a wordlist manager for creating, importing, and manipulating password lists:

-- Import from standard formats (txt, csv)
-- Apply transformation rules to generate variants
-- Analyze and optimize wordlists for specific targets
-- Combine multiple wordlists with deduplication

-#### Evasion Techniques

-Configure attack patterns to minimize detection:

-- Randomized delays between attempts
-- Dynamic timing based on server response
-- Connection throttling
-- IP rotation through proxies

-#### Custom Protocol Extensions

-Extend ERPCT with custom protocol modules:

-1. Create a new protocol file in `src/protocols/`
-2. Implement the required interfaces from `src/protocols/base.py`
-3. Register the protocol in `config/protocols.json`
+For more detailed documentation, see the [docs](docs/) directory.

 ## 🔐 Security Considerations